 - Before 1910, tuberculosis was a serious health problem in the UK.
 Levels of the disease started to decrease from 1910 due to improvements in living conditions and the availability of better drug treatments.

-- Combating the global burden of tuberculosis will rely on improvements in drug therapy, early detection of drug resistance and the development of better vaccines.
+- The World Health Organisation has a tuberculosis strategy, aiming to reduce the incidence of the disease by 90% by 2035 compared with 2015.
+Combating the global burden of tuberculosis will rely on improvements in drug therapy, early detection of drug resistance and the development of better vaccines.

 - The Bacillus Calmette-Guerin (BCG) vaccine helps protect against tuberculosis.

-- The vaccine is 70 to 80 per cent effective against the most severe forms of tuberculosis, such as tuberculosis meningitis.
+- The vaccine is 70 to 80% effective against the most severe forms of tuberculosis, such as tuberculosis meningitis.
 It is less effective against respiratory forms of the disease.